Alexander Allan Shand: Introducing British accounting to Japan

+Financing the Russo-Japanese war

 Principally he assisted Takahashi Korekiya, who was looking to acquire loans for the Russo-Japanese war, in his bid to acquire loans by underwriting them himself through the London market in 1898, and later in finding contacts in Hong Kong for the Yokohama Specie Bank.
 Indeed, he underwrote a large amount along with Jacob Schiff which funded the 1904-1905 war.
 During the Edwardian years he also played a central role in assisting a smooth 'succession of loans' on the London market between British and Japanese banks and governments, due to his knowledge of both countries expectations and practices.

+Personal life

+In about 1870 Alexander Shand married Emmeline Christmas (d.1913), who gave birth to twins in 1871, totalling 8 children (Margaret, Helen, Ida, Winifred, Norman, Evan, and Hubert).
+Unfortunately his first born son Montague died at Lake Hakone in 1873 of dysentery.

+Recognition

 For his services to Japan, the emperor awarded Shand the Order of the Sacred Treasure, second class in 1908.
-Shand then was promoted to director between 1909 and 1918 at Parrs.
+Shand was then promoted to director between 1909 and 1918 at Parrs.
 He left a small figure (around £500,000 in 2020) to his children upon his death as a result of losses sustained in Yokohama and Tokyo in due to the September 1923 Great Kantō earthquake in Japan.